 - 1) Students can prepare for the class a 5-10 minute demonstration of a psychological phenomenon that fits within the topics of discussion in the course.
-These demos can be either high-tech (e.g., computer programs, edited videos, etc.) or decidedly low-tech (e.g., using only navel lint, an ice cube and duct tape), and they must be accompanied by an informal one-page written description of the phenomenon and its relation to the information presented in the lecture and reading materials. - 2) Students can prepare a 5-10 minute presentation on a recent news item (i.e., one reported during the term) related to the topics discussed in the course.
+These demos can be either high-tech (e.g., computer programs, edited videos, etc.) or decidedly low-tech (e.g., using only navel lint, an ice cube and duct tape), and they must be accompanied by an informal one-page written description of the phenomenon and its relation to the information presented in the lecture and reading materials.
+A good source of inspiration for this type of extra credit presentation is the book Mind Hacks (http://0-proquest.safaribooksonline.com.janus.uoregon.edu/0596007795). - 2) Students can prepare a 5-10 minute presentation on a recent news item (i.e., one reported during the term) related to the topics discussed in the course.
 For optimal success in this type of presentation, you must do more than simply relate the information that was presented in the newspaper article or news program this may involve a web search to find pictures/video to accompany your presentation, a dig in the scientific literature to find relevant details and hard data, etc. These presentations must also be accompanied by an informal one-page written description of the phenomenon and its relation to the information presented in the lecture and reading materials.